 What if I miss the deadline for my tax payment?

-If the City of Atlanta taxes are not paid by the due date, interest accrues each month beginning on next day.
-Any parcel with an unpaid balance 120 days after the payment deadline, will receive a 5 percent penalty, every 120 days.
+If City of Atlanta taxes are not paid by the due date, interest accrues each month beginning the next day.
+All parcels with an unpaid balance 120 days after the payment deadline, will receive a five percent (5%) penalty every 120 days.

 Is there a limit to the amount of property taxes I can pay when paying online?

-No. Our online payment system is equipped to accept all payments regardless of the amount of the payment.
-However, a limit of five accounts can be paid for at one time.
+No. Our online payment system is equipped to accept all payments regardless of the payment amount.
+However, a limit of five accounts can be paid at one time.